appsparkler/study/google/analytics/ultimate-google-analytics-course/main.md

 - active users - are users that have atleast 1 engaged session
 - time measurement - the time user spends on a page is calculated with `events` - especially the page `load` and `before-unload` events.

+## Navigating through the interface
+- The various cards on the HOME section are mostly links to the reports page and we can configure what appears on the HOME page.
+- The Reports Tab
+    - reports-snapshot - use the compare feature - to compare metrics between two time periods
+    - realtime-reports - here we can see real-time data for our app.
+We can see key-events, events, users by country and a lot more.